 How Do I Register to Participate?

 The PQRS registration site (PV-PQRS) is not yet open to providers wishing to declare their 2014 reporting method, however, providers can report on 2013 measures through February 28, 2014.
 (Providers choosing to utilize the PQRSWizard tool outlined below will have through March 13, 2014).
 Providers should ensure they have an Individuals Authorized Access to the CMS Computer Services (IACS) account prior to selecting their PQRS reporting method.
 Click here for step by step instructions on how to register.

 Incentive Payments and Payment Adjustments

-In 2013, physicians and other eligible professionals who successfully report quality measure data can earn a 0.5% incentive payment on their total allowed charges for covered Medicare Part B Physician Fee Schedule (PFS) services provided during the reporting period.
+In 2013 and 2014, physicians and other eligible professionals who successfully report quality measure data can earn a 0.5% incentive payment on their total allowed charges for covered Medicare Part B Physician Fee Schedule (PFS) services provided during the reporting period.
 Earning an incentive payment in 2013 will avoid the 2015 penalty adjustment.
 A list of current and future incentive and payment adjustments is provided in the table below.

 *The 2015 payment adjustment is based on PQRS participation during the 2013 reporting period

 **The 2016 payment adjustment is based on PQRS participation during the 2014 reporting period

 The reporting requirements for satisfactorily reporting differ by your chosen reporting mechanism (i.e. claims based reporting, registry based reporting such as the Academy's PQRSwizard, Electronic Health Record (EHR) reporting, GPRO), the quality measures you choose to report (individuals measures, measures groups), and your 2013 reporting period.